 Does anything sound less holy than saying, “I’d tear that right out of the Bible if I could!”?
 I confess that those words have come out of my mouth.
 But wait, if you’ve been reading my blog, surely I’m a conservative orthodox reformed evangelical who supports both Sola Scriptura (Scripture alone) and Biblical Inerrancy, so...
 Continue Reading →

-Beautiful Connections in the Bible
+Beautiful Connections in the Bible: The Emmaus Road and Eden

-The more I study the literary aspects of the Bible the more I am amazed by the fact that I never stop being amazed.
+The more I study the literary aspects of the Bible, the more I am amazed by the fact that I never stop being amazed.
 Often the human writers of the Bible are portrayed as ignorant and unskilled men, but I simply cannot come to that conclusion as they constantly display a remarkable ability to work...
 Continue Reading →

 13 “One-Liners” from The Gospel Coalition National Conference 2019